 Sand After the Final Coat of Mud

-Once the final coat of mud is in place, sand the joints one last time with the right grit snadpaper.
+Once the final coat of mud is in place, sand the joints one last time with the best sandpaper for drywall mud.
 For this step, begin with 120 grit sandpaper to knock down any rough areas or ridges left by your putty knife.
 Then, use the 150 grit to smooth the joints and blend the mud with the surrounding drywall.
 Finally, go over the joints with 220 grit sandpaper to achieve a seamless finish.

 - Begin with 120 grit sandpaper to smooth larger imperfections in your drywall mud.